Construction calculators

 Estimating Costs

-Deck board prices vary widely based on the material.
-Pressure-treated pine is the most affordable, typically costing $5 to $12 per board.
+Deck board prices vary widely based on material.
+Pressure-treated pine is the most affordable, typically $5 to $12 per board depending on size and length.
 Cedar and redwood cost more but resist rot naturally.
-Composite decking boards range from $10 to $30 or more per board but require almost no maintenance.
-Screws and hardware usually add 5% to 10% to the total material cost.
-Always get exact pricing from your local supplier since lumber prices change frequently.
+Composite decking boards range from $15 to $40+ each but require almost no maintenance.
+Beyond boards, budget for deck screws (sold by the pound, with roughly 75 screws per pound) and fascia or trim boards to finish the edges.

-How many deck boards do I need for a 200 square foot deck?
+How many deck boards do I need per square foot?

 What is the difference between nominal and actual board size?

-Nominal size is the name on the label at the store, like 2×6.
+Nominal size is the name used at the store, like 2×6.
 Actual size is the real measurement after the wood is dried and planed.
-A 2×6 is actually 1.5 inches thick and 5.5 inches wide.
-A 2×4 is actually 1.5 inches thick and 3.5 inches wide.
-This calculator uses actual widths to give you correct results.
+A 2×6 actually measures 1.5 inches by 5.5 inches.
+A 2×4 is really 1.5 inches by 3.5 inches.
+This calculator uses actual widths to give you accurate board counts.

 What does OC mean for joist spacing?